CIS565-Fall-2014/Project3-Pathtracer/README.md

 - Compare to a CPU version:

 I think the main difference with CPU version is that I use a random number to decide which ray to pass on.
-But in CPU version(recursive), we can pass both reflect ray and refract ray  and add their results together.
+But in CPU version(recursive), we pass both reflect ray and refract ray  and add their results together.
 However, I think the result is the same.

 - Further optimized: NULL

-####2.OBJ Mesh loading and rendering
+####3.OBJ Mesh loading and rendering
 - Reference: http://www.cplusplus.com/forum/general/87738/

 - Overview write up and performance impact: